andywales83/Cartwrights-Jewellery-Goldsmiths/README.md

 2. As a first time visitor, I want the look of the site to be visually appealing.
 3. As a first time visitor, I want the layout of the site to be well structured.
 4. As a first time visitor, I want to be able to easily navigate the site and see the different product categories that are available.
-5. As a frist time visitor, I want to be able to easily find the main products page.
+5. As a first time visitor, I want to be able to easily find the main products page.
-7. As a first time visitor, I want to be able to navigate directly to pages for spcific product categories.
+7. As a first time visitor, I want to be able to navigate directly to pages for specific product categories.
-8. As a first time visitor, I want to be able to sort of filter product categories, to more relevant product views.
+8. As a first time visitor, I want to be able to sort or filter product categories, to more relevant product views.
-9. As a first time visitor, I want to be able to conduct a more specific search for a product, via an easilly accessible search function.
+9. As a first time visitor, I want to be able to conduct a more specific search for a product, via an easily accessible search function.
 10. As a first time visitor, I want to be able to closely view product details in their own page.
-11. As a first time visitor, I want to be able to have full control over the ammounts of a product that can be purchased.
+11. As a first time visitor, I want to be able to have full control over the amounts of a product that can be purchased.
 12. As a first time visitor, I want to be able to add the chosen products to a shopping basket where the basket total can be seen.
 13. As a first time visitor, I want to be able to access the shopping basket at any time and update or remove the chosen products, seeing an update to the overall shopping basket total.
-14. As a first time visitor, I want to be able to preview the order details befor continuing to make a purchase.
+14. As a first time visitor, I want to be able to preview the order details before continuing to make a purchase.
-14. As a first time visitor, I want to be able to follow a simple payment process which feels secure.
+15. As a first time visitor, I want to be able to follow a simple payment process which feels secure.
-14. As a first time visitor, I want to be able to see notifications appear, instructing of confirmed or failed purchases, with feedback on the reasons for failed purchases.
+16. As a first time visitor, I want to be able to see notifications appear, instructing of confirmed or failed purchases, with feedback on the reasons for failed purchases.
-14. As a first time visitor, I want to be able to register as a user either before purchasing products or after purchasing products.
+17. As a first time visitor, I want to be able to register as a user either before purchasing products or after purchasing products.
-14. As a first time visitor, I want to be able to find contact details for the site owners, and possibly submit an online enquiry regarding bespoke jewellery design.
+18. As a first time visitor, I want to be able to find contact details for the site owners, and possibly submit an online enquiry regarding bespoke jewellery design.
-14. As a first time visitor, I want to be able to connect with the store on social media platforms where I can see additional information.
+19. As a first time visitor, I want to be able to connect with the store on social media platforms where I can see additional information.

 #### *Registered User*